AbdullahDafor/HTML-and-CSS-in-Depth---Meta-Course/README.md

-This is my Portfolio Project for "HTML and CSS in depth" course from Meta\n Images aren't mine
+This is my Portfolio Project for "HTML and CSS in depth" course from Meta.
+Images aren't mine